zhangwei03020915/abp/docs/en/Community-Articles/2025-01-03-ABP-Background-Workers-vs-Jobs/background-jobs-vs-background-workers.md

 # ABP Framework: Background Jobs vs Background Workers — When to Use Which?

 In the ABP Framework, **Background Jobs** and **Background Workers** serve different purposes but can sometimes seem interchangeable.
 Sometimes it can be confusing.
-Let’s clarify their differences and I'll show you some real-world cases to understand how to decide between these two.
+Let’s clarify their differences, and I'll show you some real-world cases to help you understand how to decide between these two.
 We have official documents for these:

 📕 **Background Workers ABP Document**  https://abp.io/docs/latest/framework/infrastructure/background-workers

-📘 **Background Jobs ABP Document ** https://abp.io/docs/latest/framework/infrastructure/background-jobs
+📘 **Background Jobs ABP Document** https://abp.io/docs/latest/framework/infrastructure/background-jobs